Community safety and crime

 - Contact your local police station to check if a scheme exists in your area.

-- Go to the Chichester and District Neighbourhood Watch Association website for information about setting up a scheme.
+- Go to the Chichester and District Neighbourhood Watch Areas website for information about setting up a scheme.

 The 1998 Crime and Disorder Act (amended by the Police Reform Act 2002 and The Crime and Disorder Act Review published January 2006) placed a requirement on a range of organisations to work in partnership to create previously a three year Community Safety Strategy and Crime Audit now this will be an annual Strategic Assessment and a rolling three year Partnership Plan.